ArifMahmud/heracles/README.md

 1. Json API could be removed as it put extra payload to project
 2. POM structure could be followed for UI testing
 3. log4j could be integrated for a better log viewing option

+* I have worked for 17+ hours for this task